Lake Mungo remains: Morphology

 The skeleton had belonged to an individual who, based on evidence of osteoarthritis in the lumbar vertebrae, eburnation, and severe wear on the teeth with pulp exposure, was about 50 years old when he died.
-The bone structure had a gracile character, which contrasts with the morphology of modern indigenous Australians.
+The cranium had a gracile character, which contrasts with the morphology of modern Indigenous Australians.
 Parts of the skeleton had deteriorated in situ: substantial portions of the skull were missing and most of the bones in the limbs have suffered surface damage.

 Determination of LM3's sex was initially difficult, due to the deterioration of the skull and pelvis bones, which normally carry many features used for this purpose.
 Nevertheless, studies of other features suggest strongly that the remains were those of an adult male.
-Subsequent studies using the length of limb bones to estimate LM3's height, suggest a height of 196 centimetres (77 inches or 6 ft 5 in), a height that is unusually tall for modern Aboriginal males.
+A subsequent study using the length of limb bones to estimate LM3's height, suggests a height of 170 centimetres (67 inches or 5 ft 7 in), an above-average height for modern Aboriginal males, but shorter than many Pleistocene Australian males.